 Like most Historic cities in the U.S. and in Europe, cobblestone streets are preserved to maintain historical integrity.
 Of course, it wouldn’t be practical to keep cobblestone streets in every area of a city (and many are already filled in with pavement), but these pavers certainly do add some historic (and dare we say romantic?) charm to a city.

-On many of Charleston’s prettiest streets, you’ll find cobblestone pavers.
+On many of the prettiest streets in Charleston, you’ll find cobblestone pavers.
 If you’re wandering throughout the Downtown Historic District, there’s a good chance you’ll find these pavers throughout this area.

 This one small architectural feature is part of what makes Charleston’s ambiance so special.